 Rental Car Fees

 Rental cars can be the most significant source of fees.
 Some companies will charge in excess of $30 USD daily for the optional insurance coverage.
 Another sneaky fee they have for rental cars is the fuel-up fee.
 If you return your car at less than full, they could charge you up to $10 per gallon for fuel.

 Before taking your trip, call your insurance carrier and see if your car insurance will cover any damage to the rental car.
 If they won’t, call any credit cards you have to see if you have travel protection.
 Many credit cards will have insurance coverage as part of their benefits.

 Also, don’t get stuck in the empty tank trap.
 Before you return your car, fill it up!

-As you know, there are some fees you can’t avoid when traveling – like resort fees, but many of these other fees you can avoid by simply planning ahead, making concessions and taking advantage of rewards programs that are available to you.
+As you know, there are some fees you can’t avoid when travelling – like resort fees, but many of these other fees you can avoid by simply planning ahead, making concessions and taking advantage of rewards programs available to you.

 SAVE THIS ARTICLE